How Can You Use the Navient Lawsuit to Get Loan Forgiveness?

 Loan Forgiveness & Taxable Income Laws

-To find out exactly how it all works, visit my page about Student Loan Forgiveness Benefits and Taxable Income Laws.
+To find out exactly how it all works, visit my Guide on Student Loan Forgiveness Benefits and Taxable Income Laws.

 Don’t Get Devastated by the Taxable Income Trap

-And that’s exactly why I created a new website, called Forget Tax Debt, where I go through the same kinds of information I do here at Forget Student Loan Debt, but offering the same type of advice for dealing with back taxes and IRS debt instead.
+This is why I created a new website called Forget Tax Debt, where I go through the same kinds of information I do here at Forget Student Loan Debt, but covering problems with the IRS, instead of with student loans.

 If you are worried about facing tax problems, or if you’ve already got some, please visit Forget Tax Debt to find out how to do things like Apply for the IRS Fresh Start Program, Hire a Reliable Tax Resolution Company, or Settle Your Debt with the IRS.